metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 ## Summary

-A Metal3DataTemplate has recently been introduced in CAPM3, allowing to specify templates to generate the Network Data passed to ironic through the BMH.
+A Template has recently been introduced in CAPM3, allowing to specify templates to generate the Network Data passed to ironic through the BMH.
 In the case of a network without DHCP, the ip addresses must be statically allocated, however, considering the Kubeadm Control Plane and machine deployment features in Cluster API, it is not possible to do it before the actual deployment of the nodes.
-Hence a template was introduced that had a possibility to specify a pool of IP addresses to be statically allocated to the nodes referencing this Metal3DataTemplate.
+Hence a template was introduced that had a possibility to specify a pool of IP addresses to be statically allocated to the nodes referencing this Template.
 However some limitations were hit in the current design.
-In order to overcome them, we propose to introduce two new objects, *Metal3IPPool* and *Metal3IPAddress* to provide more flexible IP address management.
+In order to overcome them, we propose to introduce three new objects, *IPPool*, *IPClaim* and *IPAddress* to provide more flexible IP address management.

-The *Metal3IPPool* would contain the list of IP addresses and ranges usable to select an IP address for a Metal3DataTemplate referencing it, while Metal3IPAddress would contain a representation of an IP address in use in order to prevent conflicts efficiently.
+The *IPPool* would contain the list of IP addresses and ranges usable to select an IP address for a Template referencing it, while *IPAddress* would contain a representation of an IP address in use in order to prevent conflicts efficiently. *IPClaim* would be a request for an *IPAddress* from an *IPPool*

 ## Motivation

-The current implementation of Metal3DataTemplate allows deploying clusters with static ip address allocations provided in the Network Data section for cloud-init.
+The current implementation of Template allows deploying clusters with static ip address allocations provided in the Network Data section for cloud-init.
 However, several issues are relating to the design :

 * It is not possible to specify multiple non-continuous ranges of IP addresses.
   Hence, for example if the user has some public ip addresses available that are sparse, not in a continuous pool, this feature is not usable.
-* It is not possible to use the same pool across multiple Metal3DataTemplate.
+* It is not possible to use the same pool across multiple *Template* objects.
-  For example, if a user wants to use a pool of IP addresses for multiple machine deployments (each deployment requiring its own Metal3DataTemplate), he would need to split the pool into smaller non-overlapping pools, one per machine deployment.
+  For example, if a user wants to use a pool of IP addresses for multiple machine deployments (each deployment requiring its own *Template* object), he would need to split the pool into smaller non-overlapping pools, one per machine deployment.
 This is problematic in case the deployment replica sets are expected to vary in a substantial manner.
 For example, in order to allow